 This commercial and strategic position brought Stobi long-term prosperity, especially in the period between the 1 st and 3rd centuries CE.
 Several monumental buildings in the city are dated to this period: the Theater, the first City Wall, Porta Heraclea, the Public Building with Arches (most probably the Stobi library), the Casa Romana, the Synagogue, as well as the water supply system.
 In 267 CE the city suffered from raids conducted by the Goths and Herules.
 At the end of the 3rd century CE, Stobi was devastated by an earthquake; it was later rebuilt but following a different urban plan.
 Most of the ruins visible today belong to buildings dating to this period.

-Two-week workshop session will focus only on pottery conservation and will provide a minimum of 80 hours of practical work, workshops/lab work, lectures/instructions and guided tours as follows:
+The workshop will focus on pottery conservation and will provide a minimum of 80 hours of practical work, workshops/lab work, lectures/instructions and guided tours as follows:

 Workshops and practical work: